Hopscotch: Variations

 In Breton, the name is reg or delech.
 The Albanian variant is called rrasavi, which is composed of two words: rrasa ("the flat stone", an object used to play the game) and vi ("line", a reference to the lines that comprise the diagram of the course).
 In China, hopscotch is called tiao fangzi (跳房子, meaning "jumping the houses").

 In the Philippines, the game is known as piko, a variation of hopscotch that features a territorial capture mechanic.
 It is played on a diagram of boxes, commonly shaped like a cross, a stylized human figure or a four-petal shaped zone called moons.
 Children take turns tossing a pamato (a flat marker, such as a stone or bottle cap) onto designated squares and hopping through the course on one foot.
 The goal is not only to complete the sequence without stepping on lines or losing balance, but also to claim territory.
 After a successful round, a player may capture a square, which then becomes off-limits to others.
 This rule adds a strategic dimension that increases the challenge as the game progresses.
 Across the country, the game is known by various regional names: kingking in the Ilocos Region, bikabix, kiki, or vicks-vicks in Cebu and other Visayan-speaking areas, buan-buan in parts of Mindanao and the Visayas, and saya-saya among Waray speakers, derived from the word saya meaning “skirt.”

 In India, hopscotch is called "thikrya", because broken stones called thikrya are slid across the grid as players hop to each square.
 In South Korea, hopscotch is called sabangchigi (사방치기, meaning "Hitting the Four Cardinal Directions") and is widely played across the nation.
 In Ghana, hopscotch is called "tumatu" and is mostly played by children.

+In Nepal, hopscotch is known locally as Dhyakki, which is also the name of the stone that is thrown across the grid of numbers.
+Another name for the game is Ek Khutte, which literally means "One Legged".

 In Zimbabwe, the game is called pada and its mostly played by girls.
 In America the game is referred to as Hop Scotch and is played with a marker.
 It is found on elementary school playgrounds and is an activity most often played by girls.